miguelgho/se_project_spots/README.md

 - Soon will be adding the hability to change profile picture, name, and profile description.

-- Give Funtionality to buttons with JavaScript
+- Give Funtionality to buttons with JavaScript.